Triangle Centrality: Observations

 \section{Observations}

-By weighting the triangle contribution from triangle neighbors we can obtain convenient expressions for special cases.
-In some cases it leads to the surprising result that the triangle centrality for a vertex is not explicitly dependent on the number of triangles.
-These can be useful to quickly test and validate implementations of triangle centrality.
+In some cases, Definition~\ref{def:tricent} can lead to the surprising result that the triangle centrality for a vertex is not explicitly dependent on the number of triangles.
+This can be useful to quickly test and validate implementations of triangle centrality.

 \begin{observation} The triangle centrality for every vertex is $1$ if $G$ is a clique. \end{observation}